alexdelorenzo/pytrick/README.md

 what i've learned:

 - don't fight convention
-- shoehorning language/library has made for some unnecessarily obfuscated code
+- shoehorning language/library features has made for some unnecessarily obfuscated code
 - seperation of concerns is vital -> easy with the concrete modules, but got complicated w/ abstract ones
 - sitting down and coding before planning is Bad; don't do it
 - composition is usually better suiting than inheritance